-- a. real estate;

-- b. real estate-related assets;

-- c. listed or unlisted debt securities and listed shares of or issued by non-property corporations;

-- d. government securities and securities issued by a supra-national agency or a Singapore statutory board; and

-- e. cash and cash-equivalent items.
+- a.
+Real estate, whether freehold or leasehold, in or outside Singapore; - b.
+Real estate-related assets; - c.
+Listed or unlisted debt securities and listed shares of or issued by non-property corporations; - d.
+Government securities and securities issued by a supra-national agency or a Singapore statutory board; and - e.
+Cash and cash-equivalent items.